-- 4If more than two current-carrying cables in DC circuits (e.g. the negative and positive in DC circuits; the hot and neutral in AC) are run together, you have to derate the ampacity.
+- 4If more than one current-carrying cables in DC circuits (e.g. the negative and positive) or more than two current-carrying cables (the hot and neutral) in AC are run together, you have to derate the ampacity.
 Just multiply it by the derating factors in the small table.
 The factors vary whether we have a DC or AC applications and according to the number of cables in a bundle.

 If you want to know the required wire size for a given ampacity, just do the whole process in reverse.

 Instead of doing the calculations by hand, you can also use the BOATHOWTO Wire Size Calculator.